mprimi/portable-secret/README.md

 Anyone else stumbling on these secrets by lucky accident, would not be able to decrypt them.

-#### Untimely demise
+#### Scenario: Untimely demise

 Example:
  * I get hit by a bus

-Dealing with a death in the family is unpleasant enough.
-I don't want to subject my family to months of extra work to figure out my assets and accounts.
+Dealing with a death is unpleasant enough.
+I don't want to subject my family to months of extra work to identify and retrieve my assets, digital and physical.

 For this situation, I have created a Portable Secret for my family members.
 It can be opened by combining answers to secret questions only a few people would know.
+I trust them not to open this file unless necessary.

-The secret contains a message for my family members, and documents proving my ownership of my most important assets.
+The secret contains a letter to family members, and some key documents and instructions related to my most important assets.

 ---